Get your

 The best currency to bring is the local currency, which is the CFP franc (XPF).

-If bringing foreign currency, euros (EUR) and US dollars (USD) are the easiest to exchange to CFP francs at French Polynesia currency exchange offices.
+If bringing foreign currency, euros (EUR) and US dollars (USD) are the easiest to exchange at French Polynesia currency exchange offices.
 However, exchange rates may not be favourable.

 Can I use my bank card in French Polynesia?